 - Has skin or lips that have turned gray or blue

 - Not waking up or interacting with you

 Bonus step: Get your annual flu shot this year and every year

-Flu shots are typically available starting in early September, and it’s highly recommended that everyone 6 months and older get vaccinated by the end of October.
+Flu shots are typically available in September, and it’s highly recommended that everyone 6 months and older get vaccinated by the end of October.
 It’s safe to get the flu shot while pregnant, so pregnant people – particularly those in the third trimester of pregnancy – should receive a flu shot as soon as the vaccine becomes available.

 For kids between 6 months and 8 years old, who’ve never been vaccinated against the flu before, two doses will be needed.
 It’s a good idea to plan to get the first dose as soon as the vaccine is available so the second dose can be received by the end of October.
 If kids have had a flu shot before, just one dose is needed.

 Getting a flu shot is quick and easy.
 All you need to do is make a flu shot appointment at a time and clinic location that is most convenient for you.
 Since the shot takes just a couple minutes to prepare and administer, you’ll be in and out.